Cutting stock is the problem of cutting standard-sized pieces of stock material,

 Data:

-The raw width of the paper roll from which patterns are cut.
+Raw width: The standardized width of the paper roll from which patterns are cut.

 Width